tangbc/vue-virtual-scroll-list/README.md

 ## Advantages

-* Tiny, simple structure and very easy to use.
+* Only 3 required props, simple and very easy to use.

 * Big data list with high render performance and efficient.